 All of this is typical fare for the genre, but there’s the twist of being so small that makes it interesting.
 You’re cutting down blades of grass rather than trees, and using fibre instead of string.
 It really is the world and this twist that makes Grounded so entertaining.
 There’s a lot of fun to be had in finding a discarded Tic-Tac box and being able to mine the mints for resources, and that’s just one of the earlier examples that Grounded is full of.
 I had to laugh when a friend pointed out that the game measures distance in centimeters rather than metres.

 Off the bat, one thing I really liked is the lack of procedural generation within the world.
 This isn’t a random world like Minecraft, it’s a fully-fledged and intended map that has landmarks and specifically crafted areas.
 I’m not sure what that means in terms of longevity but for me, it felt good to be present in a world that everyone else was experiencing too.

 Ironically, the survival elements are the one thing in Grounded that haven’t quite gelled with me yet.
 It’s a big part of the game, but I was often so wrapped up in just looking around and exploring that I’d forget about eating and drinking.
-I’d love to see a creative mode, or game style that tones down the survival in favour of exploration and following the story.
+I’d love to see a bigger focus put on the creation elements.

 That’s not going to happen anytime soon though, as there’s not really a story to be had right now.
 You’ll fight a few bugs off some cables, explore a lab under an oak tree and meet a robot companion, before essentially being told to go do your thing.
 You can get generic objectives from BURGL, a robotic assistant who plays a role in the story, but beyond that, you’ll mostly just be messing around with the mechanics.